jurader/covid19_xp/README.md

 # Usage
 CUDA10, tensroflow-1.13.1, and keras-2.2.4 are required for training and testing the model.

 To run the model, jupyter notebook can be used for the model.
+We recommend to use the ipynb files of this repository for running the model.
 Please upload ipynb files of this repository to Google Colaboratory or etc.